 All About Thermostat Wire – Composition

-Solid copper wire is recommended for use in HVAC applications simply because stranded copper wire leaves open the possibility that a hair (part of a strand in stranded wire) can cause serious problems and possibly a malfunction in the systems.
+Solid copper wire is recommended for use in HVAC applications.
+Stranded copper wire leaves open the possibility that a hair (part of a strand in stranded wire) can cause serious problems.
+Stranded wire increases the possibility a malfunction can occur in the system.
 Using a solid conductor ensures a hair from a strand will not cause problems.

 All About Thermostat Wire